 Summer interns (High School Graduates) become an integral part of the staff under a direct supervisor in a particular ministry area (children’s ministry, communication, worship, etc.).
 Interns are encouraged to get to know the other summer interns for encouragement, collaboration and friendship.
 There will be a pastoral director for all of the interns who will meet with them as a group and help them process the experiences of the summer, both as a group and individually.
 Internships are unpaid.

-Flexible Application Deadline for Summer 2018: May 1, 2018.
+Flexible Application Deadline for Summer 2024: June 1, 2024.

-An ideal candidate would be someone who wants to gain experience in working with support groups such as Celebrate Recovery, GriefShare, DivorceCare, etc. and who is also interested in hospital visitation, funeral planning and pastoral counseling.
+An ideal candidate would be someone who wants to gain experience in working with support groups such as GriefShare, DivorceCare, etc. and who is also interested in hospital visitation, funeral planning and pastoral counseling.
 An intern in pastoral care would assist the Pastor of Congregational Care in these tasks and participate fully in the life of the Eastbrook Church Staff.